ryand56/weatherscan-rewritten/README.md

 # weatherscan-rewritten
-Rewritten version of the [Weatherscan Emulator](https://github.com/buffbears/Weatherscan) in NextJs.
+Rewritten version of the original [Weatherscan Emulator](https://github.com/buffbears/Weatherscan) in NextJs.
 (Basically an organized, readable version) Original credits go to [buffbears](https://github.com/buffbears).

 ## Why?
 I made this out of curiousity and it was very interesting to me.
 (Plus that music as well) I managed to find source code but I could barely read it.
 I ended up making this project in a more modern sense and deployed it as such.